 Construction work will be carried out a slower pace than usual so we can make sure the new procedures are kept to.
 We are very grateful to our customers for bearing with us at such an uncertain, unsettled time, and we want to help them move into their new homes as quickly – and safely – as we can.
-First priority will be given to completing the homes of customers who have exchanged, then to those who have reserved.

 Anyone displaying COVID-19 symptoms, living in a household with someone displaying symptoms or isolating due to illness or that of someone in their household will not be permitted to work until they are fully recovered and/or the recommended period of isolation has been observed.
 Employees are in close contact with their managers and supervisors to ensure that everyone’s health is monitored closely.

 Working on site